 Healthy and Well

 Wayne Community College encourages healthy behavior in its employees and students.
-From hosting blood drives to providing wellness fairs, from supporting health-related community organizations to arranging flu shot clinics, from regular AIDS Seminars to smoking cessation classes, the college demonstrates that education is more than exercising the mind.
+From hosting blood drives and providing wellness fairs to supporting health-related community organizations and holding flu shot clinics, the college demonstrates that education is more than exercising the mind.

 Fitness and Sports Facilities